EECS150/fpga_labs_fa22/lab5/spec/spec.md

-//4.an always@(posedge clk) block to handle state assignment always @ (posedge clk) begin state <= next_state; // this is the only line that should be in this block.
-For reset, see the combinational block below end
+//4.an always@(posedge clk) block to handle state assignment always @ (posedge clk) begin state <= next_state; // For this example, this is the only line that should be in this block.
+For reset, see the combinational block below
+  // Note that any sequential (flipflops) elements must be in posedge clk block (counter, accumulator, state etc.) end

 //5.one or more always@(*) blocks to handle 1) output for each state and 2) state transition logic (both of them may also depend on input)